NeuroTechX/ntx_slack_archive/general.md

 >
 A good example of a recurrent question is where can I find resources to learn on BCI stuff BCI?, we then created the *Awesome BCI List* (<https://github.com/NeuroTechX/awesome-bci>) to answer that question.

+7/15/2017 3:14 PM

+ **yannick** :

+ >Another recurrent question is *What are the current Neurotech Opportunities?*, to which we are also preparing something exciting for the community.

+>
+(just dropping a teaser)